primajatnika271995/Crypto/README.md

 # Crypto
 This is a swift crypto library.
-It’s made to be convenient to use and support as many crypto methods as possible.
-It supports following functions:
+It’s made to be convenient to use and support as many crypto methods as possible
+# Functions
 - [x] Symmetric Cipher
 - [x] Digest
 - [x] HMAC